 “Jacques Brel s’en va aux Marquises” .
 It was one of the lines printed on a t shirt I received from my father for my 14th birthday.
 It was one of those shirts with a number of main events that happened in the year of one’s birth.
-Freely translated it means something like “Jacques Brel is leaving us for the Marquises”.
+Freely translated it means something like “Jacques Brel is leaving us at the Marquises”.
 In 1978 the famous Belgian singer died and was buried on the Marquesas islands.
 At the time I didn’t like that present at all mainly because it was in French and thanks to a not so great French teacher, I really hated that language.
 But a little older and a little wiser, a couple of years later I found back the shirt and got intrigued about this place where our national icon Brel spent his last years.
 I looked up what these Marquesas were like and it seemed like an interesting place.
 Something to visit some day…

 The Marquesas were probably the first islands to be colonized by the Polynesians in the great South Pacific ocean.
 It was from here that tribes that were defeated in tribal warfare ventured out the three corners of the ‘Polynesian triangle’: New Zealand, Hawai and Easter Island.
 It is the heart of historic Polynesia.
 It was also one of the last places to be colonized and Christianised because the people were considered to be so ferocious.
 The nature looks just as wild as the people were considered.
 No calm blue lagoons here.
 Instead you get an ocean pounding against towering cliffs, mountains and bays covered in lush green forests with sharp basalt pinnacles sticking out.